 What do you love about the role of public speaking in your line of work?

 I love captivating an audience and sharing my work and experiences in a way that exposes people to new ideas.
 I’m good at what I do because I enjoy it.
 I love changing people’s perspective of what a sports expert can look like.

 My passion about the work I do comes from my own understanding of justice.
 Injustice and exclusion frustrate me and I channel that into the work I do by being proactive, finding solutions to problems, and leading conversations that some may find uncomfortable.
 This is all part of the process.

 What are the biggest barriers to Muslim women’s participation in sports?

-For muslim women and women from ethnic communities in this country, from my research, the biggest barriers are access to equipment, financial support, a sports culture they’re not familiar with […] general toxic culture of masculinity in sports.
+The biggest barriers are access to equipment, financial support, a sports culture they’re not familiar with […] general toxic culture of masculinity in sports.
 [Muslim women] have to battle gendered islamophobia […] in sports.
 It can be a lot to handle.
 As far as Muslim girls go, [barriers] can be anything from body image, doubt.
 Young Muslim women suffer the same trials and tribulations as any other young woman, like lack of support from society to mixed messages to identifying what an athlete looks like.
+Source: McGill Daily

 How do you carve out success in a crowded, homogeneous field?

 You have to fight really hard to get your foot in the door and then prove how great you are.
 People ask me what I do for a living, and I tell them: “I write pitches and get rejected.”
 But I’ve been really lucky that I’ve had some really cool mentors and that people have given me a chance, and said, “Let’s see what you can do.”
 What ends up happening in sports writing is you create ally-ships with other women.
 I try to surround myself with people that identity as female or non-binary or femme-presenting.
 I feel safer in those spaces.
 Source: Ryerson Review of Journalism